How to Watch Tennessee vs Texas A&M

-How to watch game one of the college world series between the Tennessee Volunteers and Texas A&M Aggies.
+Everything you need to know about how to watch game three of the College World Series between the Tennessee Volunteers and Texas A&M Aggies.

-Game one of the college world series starts on Saturday between the Tennessee Volunteers and Texas A&M Aggies.
-It is an SEC showdown in Omaha for the title this year, and between two conference opponents that have played one another just one time this season.

-The Volunteers come in with a 58-12 overall record while the Aggies sit at 52-13.
-Tennessee defeated the Aggies in the SEC tournament this season en route to a conference title.
-Other than that, there is not much to go off of to compare the two teams outside of the numbers.
+After dropping the first game, the Tennessee Volunteers forced game three after defeating the Texas A&M Aggies in game two on Sunday.
+The two SEC teams will now play game three on Monday at 7 PM ET to decide who wins this year's national title.
+Here is everything fans need to know about game three.

 The Volunteers have made the College World Series championship for the first time since 1951.
 The Volunteers lost to Oklahoma that season.
-They will now have a chance to win their first-ever baseball championship in a three-game series in Omaha after keeping a clean slate through the College World Series up to this point.
+They will now have a chance to win their first-ever baseball championship in game three of the College World Series.
+Texas A&M will also be playing for its program's first-ever national title.

+Tennessee will be rolling with Zander Sechrist on the. mound who has been exceptional for the Volunteers.
+This season he has a 3.22 ERA, struck out 69 batters, walked 15 and has allowed 26 runs in 72.2 innings of work.
+He pitched against Florida State in the Volunteer's final win before the World Series Championship and went 6.1 innings, struck out three, walked one and gave up just two runs.

 How to Watch: